kybervpk/website/content/en/releases/checklist-for-victims-of-a-data-breach.md

 ---
 title: "Checklist for the victims of a data breach"
-description: We collected a comprehensive list of notes especially for the victims of the Vastaamo data breach.
-If you have been a client of Vastaamo before the year 2018, your confidential information may have been stolen.
-According to Vastaamo, copies and accessed customer records might exist from early 2019, likely until March 2019.
+description: We have collected a comprehensive list of information for the victims of the Vastaamo data breach.
+If you have been a client of Vastaamo before March 2019 your confidential information may have been stolen.
+Current information about the data breach can be found at Vastaamo's web pages.
 ---

 (This is a translation of [this Finnish KyberVPK article](https://kybervpk.fi/releases/muistilista-tietovuodon-kohteille/), 26th October, 2020)